laranea/sentimentAnalysisWithPython/README.md

 1. Download, fork or clone repository.
 2. Execute .py files

-*You need Python 3 and internet conexion for download NLTK corpus.*
+*You need Python 3 and internet connection for download NLTK corpus.*